aZaChris/workshop-labs-Deploying-an-E-commerce-Site-on-AWS/README.md

 ## Step 1: Network Foundation

 ### Overview
-In this lab, we'll create the network infrastructure for your e-commerce application, including a VPC, subnet, and Internet Gateway in the Frankfurt region.
+In this lab, we'll create the network infrastructure for your e-commerce application, including a VPC, subnet, and Internet Gateway in the Ohio region.

 ### Step-by-Step Instructions

 1. **Create VPC**
    - Navigate to VPC Dashboard in AWS Console
    - Click "Create VPC"
-   - Enter CIDR block 10.0.0.0/16
+   - Enter CIDR block 10.0.0.0/26
    - Enable DNS hostnames
    - Add tag: Name=ecommerce-vpc